Introduction to Mental Health

 - A Moodle forum relating to models of mental illness

-- A 1,000 word reflection during which the student will consider their own attitude to people living with mental health problems from a personal or professional perspective
+- A reflective diary (100 words each week) during which the student will consider their own attitude to people living with mental health problems from a personal or professional perspective

 - A health promotion flyer which targets one specific area of the population identified as being at risk of poor mental health and accompanying 750 word rationale for the choice of target audience